 Bio: Dr. Todd Pagano, Professor of Chemistry, is the Associate Dean for Teaching & Scholarship Excellence at RIT/NTID and was the founding Director of NTID's Laboratory Science Technology (LST) program; a one-of-kind program in the world (i.e., a postsecondary chemical technology program for deaf and hard-of-hearing students).
 He is also an extended faculty member in RIT's Golisano Institute of Sustainability and the College of Science's Environmental Science program.
 During his career at RIT/NTID, he has led the design and implementation of the LST program, set-up a state-of-the-art instrumentation laboratory, architected the new degree program, and helped to place a large number of deaf and hard-of-hearing individuals into careers in the chemical sciences.

-Dr. Pagano has been a technical advisor to the National Research Council/National Academy of Science, serves on the ACS Joint-Board Committee on Chemists with Disabilities, is a consultant to the ACS Committee on Technician Affairs, serves on the Executive Board for the Rochester Section of the ACS, and is Editor of the Journal of Science Education for Students with Disabilities.
+Dr. Pagano has been a technical advisor to the National Research Council/National Academy of Science, serves on the ACS's Committee on Chemist's with Disabilities and International Activities Committee, and is Editor of the Journal of Science Education for Students with Disabilities.

 B.A. - Chemistry; State University of New York, Oswego